Awards and Recognitions

 Faculty in the News

-The team involved in the surgery at Texas Childrren's Hospital to separate conjoined twins were featured widely in the news this week.
-See this coverage and Baylor's other news media mentions in this week’s Faculty in the News.
+Check out the Match Day coverage and Baylor's other news media mentions in this week’s Faculty in the News.